Umesh-L/Umesh-L/README.md

 ###

 <p align="left">A dedicated and goal-oriented Computer Science and Design undergraduate at KSIT with a strong interest in full stack web development.
-Passionate about building scalable, responsive, and user-friendly web applications by leveraging both <br>frontend and backend technologies.
+Passionate about building scalable, responsive, and user-friendly web applications by leveraging both frontend and backend technologies.
 Eager to apply academic knowledge and practical skills in a professional setting.</p>

 ###